 Bathtub and shower areas, by nature, are prone to being wet, slippery surfaces, which are made especially hazardous given that most have hard tile or porcelain floors.

-The Centers for Disease Control and Prevention reported in a recent study that an estimated 234,100 hospital patients age 15 or older were treated in emergency rooms in 2008 because of bathroom injuries.
+The Centers for Disease Control and Prevention reported in a recent study that an estimated 250,000 hospital patients age 15 or older are treated in emergency rooms each year because of bathroom injuries.
 Of those, nearly 82 percent were caused by falls.

 At Associates and Bruce L. Scheiner, Attorneys for the Injured, our veteran premises liability attorneys have handled numerous cases in which people were injured by falling in a bathroom at a hotel, restaurant, vacation rental, gym, hospital or nursing home.
 While some defendants argue the danger is open and obvious – people should expect the floors to be wet – the fact is these places still have a duty to minimize risk and keep areas in reasonably safe condition.

 Knowing that bathrooms have a tendency to pose a slip-and-fall risk to patrons, property owners can take simple measures to reduce that risk.
 Those might include: